synoa/synoa.github.io/documentation/git/workflow.md

 ### Example

-If we have a task with the id "1337" and we want to create a new feature to update customers, the branch would be named like this: `feat/1337/updateCustomers`
+If you have a task with the id "1337" and you want to create a new feature to update customers, the branch would be named like this: `feat/1337/updateCustomers`

 ### Commit your changes